Daniel Terry

 Daniel Terry (1780?–1829) was an English actor and playwright, known also as a close associate of Sir Walter Scott.

 Daniel Terry, portrait by Henry William Pickersgill, about 1813.

 Life

-He was born in Bath in about 1780, and was educated at the Bath grammar school and subsequently at a private school at Wingfield (?Winkfield), Wiltshire, under the Rev. Edward Spencer.
+He was born in Bath in about 1780, and was educated at the Bath grammar school and subsequently at a private school at Wingfield Trowbridge, Wiltshire, under the Rev. Edward Spencer.
 During five years he was then a pupil of Samuel Wyatt, the architect.

 Actor in the provinces

 Having first played at Bath Heartwell in the Prize, Terry left Wyatt to join (in 1803 to 1805) the company at Sheffield under the management of William Macready the Elder.
 His first appearance was as Tressel in Richard III and was followed by other parts, Thomas Cromwell in Henry VIII and Edmund in King Lear.
 Towards the close of 1805 he joined Stephen Kemble in the north of England.

 On the breaking up in 1806 of Kemble's company, he went to Liverpool and made a success which recommended him to Henry Siddons, who brought him out in Edinburgh, 29 November 1809, as Bertrand in William Dimond's The Foundling of the Forest.
 On 12 December he was Antigonus in The Winter's Tale, on 8 January 1810 Prospero, and on the 29th Argyle in Joanna Baillie's The Family Legend.
 Walter Scott, à propos of this role, wrote: ‘A Mr. Terry, who promises to be a fine performer, went through the part of the old earl with great taste and effect.’
 Scott also contributed a prologue which Terry spoke.